 What is a Media Pitch?

 A media pitch or a pitch is what we refer to as the email you send out to editors when pitching your client or brand to secure press interest.
-It’s also a critical part of the PR process that involves creative thinking and writing!
+It’s also a critical part of the marketing and PR process that involves creative thinking and writing!